 Federal stakeholders can work with states to accelerate adoption of EPCS and retrieval of medication history from state PDMPs by promoting improved integration of health IT into health care provider workflows

 Final thoughts: funding and issues of coherence among states are overarching themes in ONC recommendations in this report.
 It seems like a great idea, the idea of having every health system integrated seamlessly, however, it is a website wish.
-Interoperability will only be achieved with federal authority overarching the autonomy of statehood
+Interoperability will only be achieved with federal authority overarching the autonomy of statehood.

 GPM appreciates the opportunity to provide comments on the draft Strategy on Reducing Burden Relating to the Use of Health IT and EHRs.
 We look forward to additional opportunities to discuss these issues and to provide feedback that may help guide policy development.